Agetuni/PatientInformationBackend/README.md

 **[Patient Information API]**  is an api that can register masterdatas like diseases, non-communicable diseases and allergies.
 Within the masterdat maintained it can handle patient operational data to be stroed.

-<a href="https://github.com/Agetuni/PatientInformationFrontend">Click here to see the Front-END project</a>
+<a href="https://github.com/Agetuni/PatientInformationFrontend">Click here to see the Front End project</a>

 ## 🛠 Built With <a name="built-with"></a>